britram/taps-transports/draft-ietf-taps-transports.md

   to allow the SCTP stack to notify the application about event if the application has requested them.
 These notifications provide Information about status changes of the association and each of the peer addresses.
-  In case of send failures that application can also be notified and user messages can be returned to the application.
+  In case of send failures, including drop of messages sent unreliably, the application can also be notified and user messages can be returned to the application.
 When sending user messages, the stream id, a payload protocol identifier, an indication whether ordered delivery is requested or not.
 These parameters can also be provided on